alexyorke/branch-pad/README.md

 3. **Automatic Deployment**:

-   - The included GitHub Actions workflow will automatically build and deploy your site when you push to the main branch
+   - The included GitHub Actions workflow will automatically build and deploy your site when you push to any branch
    - Your site will be available at `https://[your-username].github.io/[repository-name]/`

+4. **Demo Link**:

+   - Once deployed, your project will be accessible at: [https://[your-username].github.io/branch-pad/](https://[your-username].github.io/branch-pad/)
+   - You can replace `[your-username]` with your actual GitHub username in this README
+   - This link can be shared with others to showcase your project

-4. **Local Testing**:
+5. **Local Testing**:
    - Run `./run.ps1` to build the project with the correct base path
    - Use a static file server to test the output: `npx serve out`
+   - Or use the provided test script: `./test-deploy.ps1`

+### Troubleshooting Deployment

+If your deployed site appears corrupted (HTML loads but CSS/JS doesn't):

+1. **Check Asset Paths**: Make sure all assets are referenced with the correct base path.
+The configuration in `next.config.ts` includes:

+   - `output: 'export'` - Enables static HTML export
+   - `basePath` - Sets the base URL path for your site
+   - `assetPrefix` - Ensures assets are loaded with the correct path
+   - `trailingSlash: true` - Ensures consistent URL handling

+2. **Test Locally**: Use the `test-deploy.ps1` script to test your deployment locally before pushing to GitHub.

+3. **Clear Cache**: If you're still seeing issues after deployment, try clearing your browser cache or testing in an incognito window.

 ### Configuration Details